Welcome to Michigan Online Casinos! You have discovered the premier source for information about Michigan’s foray into the online gambling world.

 So far, we don’t have any hard-and-fast announcements about which companies will be the first to launch.
 Historically, in other states, it’s a difficult thing to predict who will get all its ducks in a row before the competition.

-However, we can make some guesses based upon the partnerships that various online casino companies enjoy with Michigan-based operators.
+However, we can make some guesses based on the partnerships that various online casino companies enjoy with Michigan-based operators.
 Because these companies already have an inroad to the Great Lake State, their pathway to launch should be decidedly easier.

-There’s a pretty good chance that DraftKings Casino will be one of the first online casinos to launch in Michigan if not the first casino to launch outright.
+There’s a pretty good chance that DraftKings Casino will be one of the first online casinos to launch in Michigan, if not the first casino to launch outright.
 The company in black and green has been at the forefront of gambling expansions in multiple states in the past few years.

 DraftKings also has a close partnership with Penn National Gaming.
 Penn National owns Detroit’s Greektown Casino.
 So, it probably isn’t much of a leap that Penn National might want DraftKings to help power its online presence.

 Furthermore, DraftKings is active in Michigan already as a DFS provider.
 So, there are many reasons why an expansion into the state’s burgeoning online casino market might make sense.